NetApp/netapp-dataops-toolkit/netapp_dstk_traditional/README.md

 #### List All Cloud Sync Relationships

-The NetApp Data Science Toolkit can be used to print a list of all existing Cloud Sync relationships that exist under the user's NetApp Cloud Central account.
-The command for printing a list of all existing Cloud Sync relationships is `./ntap_dsutil.py list cloud-sync-relationships`.
+The NetApp DataOps Toolkit can be used to print a list of all existing Cloud Sync relationships that exist under the user's NetApp Cloud Central account.
+The command for printing a list of all existing Cloud Sync relationships is `./netapp_dataops.py list cloud-sync-relationships`.

 No options/arguments are required for this command.